BelianiRafal/Constructor/README.md

 #### TableQuery -> to initialize table query for tableQueries in app.js for template
 > fallback: ```TYPE: [] OPTIONAL``` \
 > description: Fallback value will be palced in case of cell in spreadsheet is empty.
+Perfect for testing scenario.
 ```
 new entities.TableQuery({
   tableId: "1sVDViDxz4CVoDaa7di4oVC7Oa-8uyKmzhMAs9lQIV88",